What is Bureaucracy?

 - Kratein (Greek): which means to rule.

 So, bureaucracy essentially means to rule by the office.
 One of the first people in modern times to think seriously of bureaucracy was a German sociologist, Max Weber (1864-1920).
-He defined the concept as the rational way to organize a complex business.
+He defined the concept as a rational way to organize a complex business.

-Bureaucracy in government and business
+Bureaucracy in Government and Business

-In government organizations or large organizations, bureaucracy is indispensable in administering rules and regulations.
+In government or large organizations, bureaucracy is indispensable in administering rules and regulations.
 A bureaucratic structure is designed to administer large-scale and systematic coordination between many people working at different levels to achieve a common goal.
-Earlier, it was related to a political organization but in modern times it was associated with the administrative system governing any large institution.
+Earlier, it was related to a political organization but in modern times it is associated with the administrative system governing any large institution.
 The various modes are hierarchy, professionalization, specialization, subdivision, and a fixed way of doing things.

-In a bureaucratic management, all regular tasks that are to be performed are classified as official duties and imposing rules is the sole authority of the management.
+In bureaucratic management, all regular tasks that are to be performed are classified as official duties and imposing rules is the sole authority of the management.
 Bureaucracy demands bureaucrats to be highly disciplined and abide by the rules.
 It derives its power from rationality.

 Bureaucracy is not just confined to political organizations.
 Whenever coordination of people is a necessity, bureaucracy is the answer to it.
-Though bureaucracy smoothens the process of realizing institutional goals, at the same time it may make the mechanism appear more important than the desired end service.
+Though bureaucracy smooths the process of realizing institutional goals, at the same time it may make the mechanism appear more important than the desired end service.